-Need to know what to do with unwanted fish?
-The three best options for getting rid of unwanted pet fish are: surrendering your fish to a pet store, donating your fish, or rehoming your fish via Craigslist or Facebook.
-Petco, Pet World Warehouse Outlet, and Pet Supermarket all accept pet surrenders.
-We also have the list of places that do not accept unwanted pet fish.
+The three best options for getting rid of unwanted pet fish are surrendering it to a pet store, donating it, or rehoming it via Craigslist or Facebook.

 Pet Stores That Take Fish

 Note: The following pet stores take in fish as surrenders; you can’t trade them in or get anything for them.
-Follow the link to locate your nearest location.
+Follow the link to locate your nearest store.

 Where to Donate Pet Fish